Bryan Kohberger, charged in the slayings of 4 Idaho college students, wants cameras out of courtroom

 Kohberger was a graduate student studying criminology at Washington State University, which is a short drive from the scene of the killings across the state border.
 He was arrested at his parents’ home in Pennsylvania, and the unusual details of the case have drawn widespread interest.

-Second District Judge John Judge heard arguments over camera access Wednesday afternoon but did not immediately issue a decision.
+Second District Judge John Judge heard arguments over camera access Wednesday afternoon.

-In a court document filed late last month, defense attorneys Anne Taylor and Jay Logsdon said the media pool photographers and videographers violated the judge’s orders to show a wide shot of the courtroom and avoid recording images of notes on the attorneys’ tables.
+Kohberger’s defense attorney Jay Logsdon said the courtroom photos and videos have been misused, dehumanizing Kohberger and risking his right to a fair trial.
+He said the defense team is also concerned that the videos and photos could expose the private notes and records on the defense table, potentially revealing information that is protected under attorney-client privilege laws.

-Kohberger’s attorneys pointed to photos showing their client walking into the courtroom and watching the court proceedings while seated at the defense tables, as well as more zoomed-out videos that included indecipherable white papers on the defense table and part of Taylor’s laptop screen.
-At the time, the laptop screen was displaying images from the in-court camera system, which were also being displayed on the large courtroom projector screen throughout parts of the proceeding.
+“The court, I think, understands our concern about turning this into a spectacle,” Logsdon said, and allowing photos and video “turns it into more of a TV show drama than a court proceeding.”

 The bodies of Madison Mogen, Kaylee Goncalves, Xana Kernodle and Ethan Chapin were found Nov.
 13, 2022, at a home across the street from the University of Idaho campus.
 Investigators pieced together DNA evidence, cellphone data and surveillance video that they say links Kohberger to the slayings.